stackhpc/ansible-lustre/README.md

 # Potential next steps
 Suggested routes for development are:
-- Extend the export functionality provided by `tools/lustre-tools` to provide an `import` function which would "diff" the required state against the live state, make all necessary changes, and output the diff to allow ansible's `changed_when` to be accurate.
-This would fix the [limitations](#Limitations) in controlling lustre from ansible and the incorrect reporting of nodemap changes.
+- Extend `tools/lustre-tools/lnet.py` to provide an `import` function similar to `tools/lustre-tools/nodemap.py`: currently lnet config is set by exporting the live config, deleting all of it (which raises some errors which we ignore) then importing the desired config.
+This means ansible a) reports errors and b) always shows config as changed.
 - In an environment where the reverse DNS lookup works correctly (i.e. `nslookup <ip_addr>` returns a name), work around the ssk sudo bug (e.g. by logging in as root when mounting) and test ssk functionality/performance.
 (Note current `authorized_keys` entries for `root` prevent running commands.)
 - Add/use an `eth0_address` variable for hosts in addition to `ansible_host` to protect against unusual cases of the latter.
 - Use [ganesha](https://github.com/nfs-ganesha/nfs-ganesha/wiki) running on the tenant router to re-export the lustre filesystem over NFS for the tenant's clients.
 This would remove the need for the clients to be running lustre.